mbierman/firewalla-tailscale-docker/README.md

 # 🚀 Firewalla Tailscale Docker Integration via Docker

 ## Purpose
 🎉 Easily install and manage Tailscale on your Firewalla device using Docker!
-This project provides a simple bash script to set up Tailscale, allowing your Firewalla to access your firewalla networks when you are away or, use it like a VPN Server to route all internet traffic through your Firewalal network.
+This project provides an easy installer to set up Tailscale, allowing your Firewalla to access your firewalla networks when you are away or, use it like a VPN Server to route all internet traffic through your Firewalal network.

 ## Why Tailscale?
 Firewalla comes with a no-subscription VPN which is amazing.
 Why do I need tailscale?

-Actually, Firealla has:
+Firealla has:
 *   **[VPN Server](https://help.firewalla.com/hc/en-us/articles/115004274633-Firewalla-VPN-Server):** allows you to access devices on your Firewalla-network when you are away.
 *   **[VPN Client](https://help.firewalla.com/hc/en-us/articles/360023379953-VPN-Client):** allows your Firealla to connect to another VPN server so your devices don't have to.
 Want to run your Apple TV through a VPN? just assign it to the VPN client.

 So _why tailscale_?
 There are a many [possible answers](https://www.reddit.com/r/firewalla/comments/1l64s6w/why_is_firewalla_silent_about_tailscale/) to this.

 Tailscale is appealing because it works even if your ISP doesn’t give you a public IP.
 Many ISPs now place users behind Carrier-Grade NAT (CGNAT), making traditional VPNs like Firewalla’s difficult or impossible to set up.
 Tailscale handles this automatically, so you can connect to your home network from anywhere, even without a public IP.

 It also integrates seamlessly across all your devices.
 You don’t need to configure separate VPN clients or remember multiple setups—once a device joins your Tailscale network, it can securely connect to any other authorized device.

 Finally, you don’t have to keep switching VPN software to connect different devices.
 Everything uses the same credentials and rules, making device-to-device access consistent and hassle-free.

-Bottom line: Tailscale provides a unified, always-on private network that just works—no public IP, no complex VPN setup, and no juggling multiple clients.
+**Bottom line:** Tailscale provides a unified, always-on private network that just works—no public IP, no complex VPN setup, and no juggling multiple clients.

 Tailscale has a [free tier](https://tailscale.com/pricing) with some limits.
 Problem solved!